electricsquare/raymarching-workshop/readme.md

 You can run it live in your browser here: https://www.shadertoy.com/view/ld3Gz2

-By using an SDF, the geometry for this scene didn't have to be created in a DCC like Maya, but instead is represented entirely parametrically.
+By using an SDF (signed distance field), the geometry for this scene didn't have to be created in a DCC like Maya, but instead is represented entirely parametrically.
 This makes it trivial to animate the shape by simply varying the inputs to the scene mapping function.

 Other graphical effects are made simpler by raymarching when compared with the traditional rasterization alternatives.
 Subsurface scattering, for instance, requires simply sending a few extra rays into the surface to see how thick it is.
 Ambient occlusion, anti-aliasing, and depth of field are three other techniques which require just a few extra lines and yet greatly improve the image quality.

 ### Raymarching distance fields
 We will march along each ray and look for an intersection with a surface in the scene.
 One way to do this would be to start at the ray origin (on the camera plane), and take uniform steps along the ray, evaluating the distance field at each point.
 When the distance to the scene is less than a threshold value, we know we have hit a surface and we therefore we can then terminate the raymarch and shade that pixel.

-A more efficient approach is to actually use the sampled distance to the scene at each point along the ray to determine the next step size.
-As mentioned above, the distance can be regarded as the radius of a sphere of empty space around each point.
-It is therefore safe to step by this amount because we know we will not pass through any surfaces.
+A more efficient approach is to use the distance returned by the SDF to determine the next step size.
+As mentioned above, the distance returned by an SDF can be regarded as the radius of a sphere of empty space around the input point.
+It is therefore safe to step by this amount along the ray because we know we will not pass through any surfaces.

-In the following image each black dot represents where the scene was sampled.
-The ray is then marched along that distance (extending to the radius of the circle) and then resampled.
+In the following 2D representation of raymarching, each circle's center is where the scene was sampled from.
+The ray was then marched along that distance (extending to the radius of the circle), and then resampled.

 As you can see, sampling the SDF doesn't give you the exact intersection point of your ray, but rather a minimum distance you can travel without passing through a surface.

-Once this distance is below a certain threshold we can stop iterating and shade based on the surface we hit.
+Once this distance is below a certain threshold, the raymarch terminates the pixel can be shaded based on the properties of the surface intersected with.

 ![](/assets/0-SDF.png)

-Play around with this shader in your browser here: https://www.shadertoy.com/view/lslXD8
+Play around with this shader in your browser here: (click and drag in the image to set the ray direction) https://www.shadertoy.com/view/lslXD8

 ### Comparison to ray tracing
 At this point one might ask why we don't just compute the intersection with the scene directly using analytic mathematics, using a technique referred to as Ray Tracing.
 This is how offline renders would typically work - all the triangles in the scene are indexed into some kind of spatial data structure like a Bounding Volume Hierarchy (BVH) or kD-tree, which allow efficient intersection of triangles situated along a ray.